antimof/UxPlay/README.md

 4. Automatic screen orientation.

 Getting it:  (after sudo apt-get-install git) git clone https://github.com/FDH2/UxPlay.git .
-This is a pull request to the original site https://github.com/antimof/UxPlay.git ; it may or may not ever get "pulled" into the original site, as the antimof site may no longer be active.
+This is a pull request on the original site https://github.com/antimof/UxPlay.git ; it may or may not ever get committed into code on the original site, as the antimof project may no longer be active.

-Building this version
+**Building this version** (Instructions for Ubuntu; adapt these for other Linuxes).

 1. sudo apt-get install cmake
 2. sudo apt-get install libssl-dev libavahi-compat-libdnssd-dev